Senate Bill No. 183

 this article is convicted of a misdemeanor offense pursuant to this

-article is not the owner of the vehicle, the department shall,
+article is not the owner of the vehicle, the commission shall,

-may designate employees of the department to enforce the provisions
+commission may designate to enforce the provisions of this article.

-require to enforce the provisions of this article.
+as the commission may require to enforce the provisions of this

 §17C-13A-8.
 Permanent idling restriction signs.